pouchdb-community/socket-pouch/README.md

 This is a custom PouchDB adapter.
 Other examples of PouchDB adapters include the built-in IndexedDB, WebSQL, LevelDB, and HTTP (Couch) adapters, as well as a partial adapter written for [pouchdb-replication-stream](https://github.com/nolanlawson/pouchdb-replication-stream) and [worker-pouch](https://github.com/nolanlawson/worker-pouch), which is a fork of this repo.

+Changelog
+---

+- 2.0.0
+  - Support for PouchDB 6.0.0, drop support for PouchDB <=5
+- 1.0.0
+  - Initial release
 Building
 ----